pfeilbr/product-development-playground/README.md

 > A Wardley Map is a representation of the landscape in which a business operates.
 It consists of a value chain (activities needed to fulfill user needs) graphed against evolution (how individual activities change over time under supply and demand competition).
 A Wardley Map represents the situational awareness and shared assumptions being made about a context and hints at what strategic options are available.

+Concise summary of process at [Understand context and diminish risk: How to build your first Wardley Map with Miro](https://miro.com/blog/wardley-maps-whiteboard-canvas/)

 **Key Points**

 * use mapping as a way to quickly validate solutions and avoid costly mistakes – to identify what to build, buy and outsource